 2. Name your monitoring report (we suggest using a specific naming convention to make it easier to search for your reports).

-4. Set the monitoring frequency.
+4. Set the monitoring frequency (for automatic analysis):

 5. Enable or disable email alerts.
+Note, you can enter multiple recipient emails, as required.

 6. Click 'Save'.